luciangreen/mindreader/README.md

 **Currently Not Working**

 Mindreader is currently not working even if 10 algorithms are inductively written for each mind read person per day.
 It does not necessarily require the computer to simulate meditation.
+Mindreader produces vague mind reading results, that remind you of your thoughts but are not actually your thoughts.

 # Mindreader